Indicators

 As a result of the planning process, some of the following types of plans can be generated:

 • Strategies.
-Approaches or plans to achieve objectives.
+Approaches or plans to achieve objectives, which are specific and measurable.

 • Procedures.
 These detail the execution of an activity.